McCLIM/McCLIM/README.md

 output, graphics, windowing and commands that are invoked by typing text, keyboard shortcuts or clicking a mouse button.

-McCLim works with CMUCL, SBCL, CLISP, OpenMCL, Allegro CL, LispWorks, and the Scieneer CL Common-lisp implementations.
+McCLIM works with CMUCL, SBCL, CLISP, OpenMCL, Allegro CL, LispWorks, and the Scieneer CL Common-lisp implementations.
 Right now the only backend supported by McCLIM is CLX, which ties it to the Xserver on the host system.
 Any platform capable of running Xserver may run McCLIM applications.

-## Installing McClim
+### Installing McCLIM
-McClim is available on [`Quicklisp`](https://www.quicklisp.org/beta/).
+McCLIM is available on [`Quicklisp`](https://www.quicklisp.org/beta/).
 Make sure you have installed a supported Common Lisp implementation and `Quicklisp` is configured correctly.
 Then, McCLim can be installed and tested by